Welcome to today's edition of the Rush 24-7 podcast.

 I mean, even if you don't have a partner, you should do this.

-Well, then of course you have to think.
+Well, of course you have to think.

-Well, I'm trying to understand what you're saying.
+I'm actually while I'm trying to understand what you're saying.

 So what's going on out there with you?

-Uh a little windy.
+A little windy.

 Apologies.

-I uh say didn't understand that.
+See, I didn't understand that.

-Uh many people, as you know, fake orgasms.
+Many people, as you know, fake orgasms.

-Uh, and and others do not know that it's happened.
+And others do not know that it's happened.

 That's the tune.

-That's the tune Come Together by the Beatles.
+That's the tune, Come Together by the Beatles.

-That's the theme song for the global whatever the I've already put it at the bottom of the global orgasm for peace.
+I've already put it at the bottom of this.

 Yes.